iiasa/rime/README.md

 - The resamples GSAT (almost) perfectly covers the `table` version, as desired

 - The `rime-run-table` version (single, dashed color lines) is an outer product of all GSAT (whichever quantiles are present) and `impacts`.
 Each line represents a different combination of impact `model, scenario` pair and `gsat_quantile`.
 In contrast the `rune-run-timeseries` version combines those into bins.

-- The `all impacts` version looks a little fishy (the flat bottom), especially compared to the `table` runs.
-Not sure why.
-The overall uncertainty range also *decreases* as GSAT uncertainty is added.
-TODO: check the code.

 See also the [todos](#todo) below.